 Skip to main content

-At Tinfoil, we’ve been running all our AI models inside secure enclaves.
-Tinfoil Containers make the same infrastructure and security guarantees available for running your own workloads.
-With Tinfoil Containers, all you have to do is give us a Docker container and we run it in an AMD SEV or Intel TDX enclave.
-The runtime memory is encrypted in hardware, isolated from the host, invisible to Tinfoil.
-You and all clients connecting to your container can verify all of this themselves through remote attestation via our SDKs.
+At Tinfoil, we run everything that touches plaintext client data inside secure enclaves, from our AI models to the rest of our critical path.
+Tinfoil Containers makes the same infrastructure and security guarantees available for running your own applications.
+Tinfoil Containers run any Docker image inside an AMD SEV or Intel TDX secure enclave.
+The container’s memory is encrypted in hardware, isolated from the host, and invisible to Tinfoil.
+You and any client connecting to it can verify that fact themselves via remote attestation.

-Tinfoil Containers have some limitations that you need to work around when building applications on top of them:
+Tinfoil Containers have some limitations to work around when building on top of them:

 • No inbound private networking.
 Your container is reachable over the public internet.
 You’ll have to build in appropriate authentication yourself.